achals/achals.github.io/about.md

 Hi, I'm Achal!
 This is my extremley-negected personal website + blog.

-I'm currently a software engineer at a stealth Data/ML Startup.
+I'm currently a software engineer at [Tecton](https://tecton.ai/), a startup building a data platform for ML.

 ---

-Before this, I was an Engineer at Uber - I was the tech lead for the Deep Learning Inferencing, a subteam within the Machine Learning Platform team.
+Before this, I was an Engineer at Uber - I was the tech lead for the Deep Learning Inferencing project within Michelangelo, the Machine Learning Platform team.
 I also helped build Hailstorm, a load generation platform.

 At Amazon Fulfillment Technologies in Seattle, I wrote software for forecasting + planning for Fulfillment Centers.